 How do dental loans work?

-Dental loans work by a bank or lender letting you borrow money to cover the costs of dental surgery or other dental costs.
-Depending on the type of loan you choose, you may be able to borrow as little as $100 or as much as $50,000.
+With a dental loan, a lender or a bank lends you money to cover the cost of your dental bills.
+Depending on the type of loan, you may be able to borrow as little as $100 or as much as $50,000.

 How much does dental work cost?